FractalBlocks/FractalWeb/README.md

 - Users can connect to other users via id
 - Users can send messages between them when connected

-# POC 2, replicated filtered DB
+## POC 2, replicated filtered DB

 Design

 - Minimal
-- Atomic Docs (maybe an Hyperlog per doc?)
+- Atomic

 Each node should have: